HeavyMedl/HowToJavaScript/README.md

 <a name='getting-started'/>
 #Getting Started

 Hello! **How To JavaScript** is a free tutorial for aspiring web developers.
 This tutorial covers some fundamental techniques and best practices for modern web development.
 I've organized this tutorial into a series of modules that build on one another.
-Code that you write in earlier modules is utilized in later modules to simulate developing an evolving application.
+Code that you write for earlier modules is utilized in later modules to simulate developing an evolving application.

  This tutorial assumes you have little to no experience writing JavaScript.
 I originally wrote this tutorial for Costco's incoming e-commerce interns but figured its usefulness could extend to anyone.